 TDHCA encourages minority employment and participation among all applicants under the HOME Program.
-All applicants to the HOME Program are required to submit an affirmative marketing plan as part of the application process.
+All applicants to the HOME Program are required to certify that they will comply fully with the state's affirmative marketing plan and submit an affirmative marketing plan as part of the application process.
 Additionally, TDHCA encourages outreach to Historically Underutilized Businesses (HUBs) by including advertisement examples aimed at HUBs in the sample procurement plan during implementation training.
 Additionally, form HUD-702, which lists businesses used for the contract including HUBs, is required from sub-recipients with the final draw request for each HOME activity.